marshmeloo/yii2-asana/README.md

 #### `$catchExceptions`

-`boolean` Whether to catch exceptions thrown by Wordpress API, pass them to the log and return default value, or transmit them further along the call chain.
+`boolean` Whether to catch exceptions thrown by Asana API, pass them to the log and return default value, or transmit them further along the call chain.

 Default value: `true`.